- Breast cancer is the most frequently diagnosed cancer in women, with more than 2 million new diagnoses worldwide every year.

 To meet these needs, there is a requirement for accurate tests that can stratify patients into those at high risk of cancer recurrence, and those at low risk.
 Those at low risk of their cancer recurring could safely avoid aggressive treatment, and have confidence in their decision.

-OncoMark are currently developing a superior prognostic assay for breast cancer, which will help doctors and patients to confidently decide on the best course of treatment.
-This assay, named OncoMasTR, works by measuring the expression of a panel of specific genes in breast cancer tissue, and rapidly generates a result that clinicians and their patients can use to help decide if chemotherapy is necessary.
-OncoMasTR will help ensure that patients who do not require chemotherapy will not receive it and thus avoid unnecessary treatments and side effects.
+OncoMark has developed a superior prognostic test for breast cancer, which will help doctors and patients to confidently decide on the best course of treatment.
+This test, named OncoMasTR, works by measuring the expression of three specific genes in breast cancer tissue, and rapidly generates a result that clinicians and their patients can use to help decide if chemotherapy is necessary.
+OncoMasTR Test will help ensure that patients who do not require chemotherapy will not receive it and thus avoid unnecessary treatments and side effects.

 Globocan (http://globocan.iarc.fr/)